 The 134th Ohio State General Assembly is underway and we continue to make our voice heard.
 As we do each year, Adoption Network Cleveland is scheduling a Lobby Day to visit representatives and senators, both freshman and veterans alike.
 On this day, volunteers will be advocating for our public policy agenda, delivering materials, and giving gifts of branded candy jars.
 This requires a great deal of effort and that’s why we need capable and willing volunteers like you!

 This year’s Lobby Day scheduled for Wednesday, May 18, 2022, is all the more important as we were forced to skip our Lobby Days in 2020 and 2021.
 We are looking to solidify our volunteer numbers by Friday, February 25th.
 Can you spend the day in Columbus with us?

 Sibling connections: Did you know Ohio law allows the relationship between a parent and a child to determine the relationship between siblings?
 Adopted children are legally severed from their siblings and it is unclear whether permanent custody ends a sibling relationship.
 Although federal and state law requires children in foster care be given the opportunity to visit with their siblings, this right does not extend into adoption and can be withheld by caseworkers without direct judicial consideration.
 We believe siblings should be a source of comfort and stability to children as their relationships to the adults in their lives change.

 In 2019 our Lobby Day was extremely successful with our volunteer teams meeting in person with legislators and staff in almost 75% of the 132 House and Senate offices.
-This year we have a plan to be even closer to 100%.
+This year we hope to equal that.
 To do this, we need YOU!
 Please sign up by February 25, 2022.

 Do you want your voice to be heard on these issues?
 Do you have an interest in learning how government operates?
 How about putting political advocate on your resume?
 If you answered yes to any of these, then we want you to volunteer!
 Volunteers will be needed in Columbus for a full day of advocacy and outreach.
 Worried about not knowing what to say?
 Never fear!
 Adoption Network Cleveland will give training on talking points and you will work in groups of two or three while meeting the legislators.
 Can’t make it to Columbus?
 We have a job for you too!
-There will be preparations needed leading up to October 20th as well.
+There will be preparations needed leading up to May 18th as well.
 If you are interested in volunteering in any capacity, please email board member Julie Lady at firstname.lastname@example.org a copy to Elizabeth Jones, email@example.com, by February 25, 2022.
 After you sign up we will reach out to you with specifics.